-Whether you’re buying a gift for your significant other, a nice watch you’ve been saving for, or just more laundry detergent, online shopping is a huge part of our daily lives.
-In fact, research shows that in 2020, almost 256 million people made purchases online.
-That number is only expected to grow in the coming years.
+Whether you’re buying a birthday gift for a friend, a nice watch you’ve been saving for, or just more laundry detergent, online shopping is likely a normal part of your daily life.
+Research shows that in 2022, more than 268 million people made purchases online, and that number is projected to surpass 284 million by 2025.

-It’s not hard to see why online shopping is so popular.
-Online shopping brings convenience and ease to our everyday lives, allowing shoppers to make purchases from the comfort of their own homes and wait for their shipments to come to them.
-Fortunately for your nonprofit, the convenience of online shopping also allows your supporters to give back without any additional cost on their end or yours.
+It’s easy to see why online shopping is so popular.
+Online shopping allows shoppers to make purchases from anywhere at any time and have their items conveniently delivered to their homes.
+The convenience of online shopping also allows supporters to give back to their favorite nonprofits without any additional cost to the shopper or the organization.

-- Shopping for a Good Cause: Frequently Asked Questions
+- Shop for a Cause: Frequently Asked Questions

 - Our Favorite Way to Shop for a Cause: ShopRaise

-However, before getting started, it’s important to have all of the basics down of what shopping for charity means and how your nonprofit can get started.
+If you aren’t familiar with shopping for a cause, don’t worry.
+Getting involved with a shop for a cause program is easy for both organizations and their supporters.
+However, before getting started, it’s important to have all of the basics down of what shopping for charity means and how both shoppers and nonprofits can get started.

 What is shopping for a cause?

-“Shopping for a cause,” also known as “shopping for good,” “philanthropic shopping,” “socially conscious shopping,” and even “ShopRaising,” is the process of purchasing goods or services in a way that provides a benefit to a charitable organization or charitable mission.
+“Shopping for a cause,” also known as “shopping for good,” “philanthropic shopping,” “socially conscious shopping,” and even “ShopRaising,” is the process of purchasing goods or services in a way that benefits a nonprofit organization or charitable mission.

-More specifically, shop for a cause fundraisers allow supporters to contribute to nonprofit organizations by making the same, everyday purchases they normally would without being charged any additional expenses.
-This means that shoppers can still take advantage of the coupons, deals, and sales they normally would.
-The donations from shopping fundraisers come from the businesses supporters buy from, meaning nonprofits participating in a shop for a cause fundraiser can effectively receive free donations.
+More specifically, shop for a cause fundraisers allow supporters to contribute to nonprofits by making purchases they normally would.
+This means that shoppers can still take advantage of any sales or discounts they would usually be offered.
+The contributions from shopping fundraisers come from the retailers supporters buy from at no additional cost to supporters.

 How can you shop for charity?

-Nonprofits and other charitable organizations can align with online shopping programs to generate an additional source of revenue for their cause.
-Most of these programs are free for nonprofits and supporters alike, making online shopping programs an easy-to-use and low-cost way for nonprofits to raise money.
+Nonprofits and other charitable organizations can partner with an online shopping fundraiser program to create an additional revenue source for their cause.
+These programs are usually easy to set up and free for nonprofits and supporters alike.

-Online shopping platforms partner with multiple businesses that have agreed to make donations when your supporters shop through an accompanying online shopping app.
-These donations may be small for individual purchases, but add up over time and with multiple supporters all going about their normal shopping routines.
+Shopping fundraiser programs partner with multiple online retailers that have agreed to make donations when your supporters shop through an accompanying app or browser extension.
+Each individual donation is usually small, but fundraising revenue adds up over time as more supporters give back while going about their normal shopping routines.

-5 Ways to Shop for a Cause in 2021
+5 Popular Ways to Shop for a Cause

-Shopping to support charities and nonprofits has evolved over the years.
-As we enter the second half of 2021, keep an eye out for new and up and coming online shopping programs at your favorite nonprofits.
-Here are five ways nonprofits might ask for your support to them through shopping:
+Shopping to support nonprofits has evolved over the years, especially as online shopping has become more prevalent.
+Here are five popular ways nonprofits might ask for your support through shopping:

-Let’s say you need a new winter coat.
-You have several options nearby to consider.
-There’s a Macy’s at the mall near your house, but there is also a discount store and an outdoor merchandise store you’ve been to before.
-If you wanted to shop for a cause with your coat purchase, you’d research each company’s philanthropic programs to see what their values are and if your purchase would benefit a charitable cause.
+Let’s say you need a new winter coat, but you have several options of where to buy it.
+There’s a Macy’s at the mall near your home, an outdoor merchandise store nearby, and a locally owned shop you’ve been to before.
+If you wanted to shop for a cause with your coat purchase, you’d need to take the time to research each company’s philanthropic programs.

-You discover that Macy’s has a “rounding up” program that rounds your purchase to the next dollar and donates the difference to a local charity.
-While you aren’t familiar with the local charity, you look into it and decide that that is a worthwhile cause, and choose to make your purchase at Macy’s instead of the other two stores, which did not have shop for a cause programs in place.
+After doing some digging, you discover that Macy’s has a “rounding up” program that rounds your purchase to the next dollar and donates the difference to a local nonprofit.
+While you aren’t familiar with the organization, you look into it and decide that it is a worthwhile cause.
+So, you choose to make your purchase at Macy’s instead of the other two stores, which did not have shop for a cause programs.

-- Researching businesses’ philanthropy will make you a more informed shopper.
+- Researching corporate social responsibility programs will make you a more informed and more ethical shopper.